marvin-hansen/musl_cross_compiling/README.md

 **Important:**

-This example code replicates an issue that causes MUSL to build statically linked binaries only on MacOS, but fails to do so on Linux.
-The exact reasons are unknown.
+This example code replicates an issue that causes MUSL to build statically linked binaries only on MacOS, but fails to do so on Linux X86.
+The exact reasons are discussed in [GH issue 2726](https://github.com/bazelbuild/rules_rust/issues/2726).

 On MacOS, the build produces statically linked binary, which you can verify: